Opioid addiction has become an epidemic in the United States.

 Those are just numbers, though.
-When you think about how your mother, your brother, your best friend, or someone else you know could be one of those 17,000 Americans that are killed by opiates every year, that’s when you get a grasp of how serious opiate addiction really is.
+When you think about how your mother, your brother, your best friend, or someone else you know could be one of those 70,630 Americans that were killed by opiates, that’s when you get a grasp of how serious opiate addiction really is.

 For most opiate addicts, it starts innocently enough – they’re prescribed Vicodin (hydrocodone), Oxycontin (oxycodone), or a similar drug for a legitimate medical reason, as opiate-based medications are extremely effective in the treatment of chronic pain (physical injury, recovering from surgery, etc.).